Self-interacting quantum electron: Summary

-It turns out that QFT dictates the necessity to reformulate QM according to new principle of invariance as well as electromagnetic theory insisted to reformulate the Newton's kinematic and dynamics in relativistic manner.
-This is the true reason why I called this theory ``super-relativity". \emph{Formally it means that the complex projective geometry lies in the base of quantum theory and specific geometric factors associated with covariant derivatives in $CP(N-1)$ contain well known relativistic factors in ``rigid-body" approximations. }
+It turns out that QFT dictates the necessity to reformulate QM according to a new principle of invariance as well as electromagnetic theory insisted to reformulate Newton's kinematic and dynamics in a relativistic manner.
+This is the true reason why I called this theory ``super-relativity". \emph{Formally it means that the complex projective geometry lies in the base of quantum theory so that distance between quantum states replaces a distance between events in space-time. }

-3. Two simple observations I've put in the base of my theory:
+3. Two simple observations I've put in the basis of my theory:

-A. Quantum interference phenomenon shows the symmetries relative space-time transformations of whole setup.
+A. Quantum interference phenomenon shows the symmetry of relative space-time transformations of a whole setup.
 These have been studied in ordinary quantum theory.
-Such symmetries reflects, say, the \emph{first order of relativity}: the physics is same if any \emph{complete setup} subject (kinematical, not dynamical!) shifts, rotations, boosts as whole in single Minkowski space-time.
+Such symmetries reflect, say, the \emph{first order of relativity}: the physics is the same for any \emph{complete setup} subject (kinematical, not dynamical!) to shifts, rotations, boosts as a whole in a single Minkowski space-time.

-B. There is however a different type of tacitly assumed symmetry that may be formulated on the intuitive level as the invariance of physical properties of ``quantum particles" , i.e. the invariance of their quantum numbers like mass, spin, charge, etc., relative variation of quantum amplitude.
+B. There is however a different type of tacitly assumed symmetry that may be formulated on the intuitive level as invariance of the physical properties of ``quantum particles" , i.e. the invariance of their quantum numbers like mass, spin, charge, etc., relative variation of the quantum amplitude.
 Say, physical properties of electrons are the same in two setups $S_1$ and $S_2$.
-I postulated that the invariant content of these properties may be kept if one makes the infinitesimal variation of some ``flexible quantum setup" reached by small variation of some fields or adjustment of tuning devices; it comprises of \emph{the second order of relativity or ``super-relativity"} \cite{Le1,Le2,Le3}.
+I postulated that the invariant content of these properties may be kept if one makes the infinitesimal variation of some ``flexible quantum setup" reached by small variation of some fields or adjustment of tuning devices; it comprises the \emph{the second order of relativity or ``super-relativity"} \cite{Le1,Le2,Le3}.

-This ``flexible quantum setup" is invariant construction (in the sense of Fubini-Study metric) since it is built from the tangent vector fields on $CP(N-1)$ manifold represented by the generators of $SU(N)$ expressed in the local coordinates $\pi^i$.
-These generators are state-dependent dynamical variables \cite{Le4} similar those arose in Weinberg's attempt generalization of the ordinary QM \cite{Weinberg}.
+This ``flexible quantum setup" is an invariant construction (in the sense of Fubini-Study metric) since it is built from the tangent vector fields on a $CP(N-1)$ manifold represented by the generators of $SU(N)$ expressed in the local coordinates $\pi^i$.
+These generators are state-dependent dynamical variables \cite{Le4} similar to those which arose in Weinberg's attempted generalization of the ordinary QM \cite{Weinberg}.
 The non-bilinear character of corresponding observables is naturally provided here by the state-dependent character of the local dynamical variables (LDV's).